-yet reach the high performance of their Pb counterparts in optoelectronic devices, recent efforts, particularly on Cs2AgBiBr6 double PSKs,^[2] demonstrate their potential use in a broad range of applications from solar cells,^[3-9] photodetectors,^[10,11] X-ray detectors,^[12] memristors^[13] to photocatalysts.^[14] Moreover, when passing from the 3D double PSK toward its layered counterparts with two (2L) or one (1L) octahedra layers by introducing large A-site organic cations, such as butylammonium (BA) or propylammonium (PA), allowed to develop new two-dimensional (2D) materials with tunable optoelectronic properties, such as the character of the bandgap as well as the bandgap energy from \approx 2 eV to \approx 3 eV, which is related to the distortion of the inorganic lattice.^[15-19] The dimensional reduction also improved remarkably the ON/OFF ratio of memristors from 102 (Cs2Ag-BiBr6-3D) up to 10^7 ((BA)2CsAgBiBr7), since in distorted crystal structures the ion migration is favored.^[20] X-ray photodetectors from (BA)2CsAgBiBr7 with large mobility-lifetime product were obtained, where the sensitivity depends on the dimensionality of the crystal (number of octahedral layers).^[21,22] The time response of photodetectors could be enhanced through dimensional reduction, while keeping a similar detectivity;^[23]
+Metal halide double perovskites are receiving an increasing attention as more environmentally friendly and stable alternatives to the Pb-based perovskites (PSKs).^[1] Although they do not yet reach the high performance of their Pb counterparts in optoelectronic devices, recent efforts, particularly on Cs2AgBiBr6 double PSK,^[2] demonstrate their potential use in a broad range of applications from solar cells, [3-9] photodetectors, [10,11] X-Ray detectors,^[12] memristors^[13] to photocatalysts^[14].
+Moreover, when passing from the 3D double PSK toward its layered counterparts with two (2L) or one (1L) octahedra layers by introducing large A-site organic cations, such as butylammonium (BA) or propylammonium (PA), allowed to develop new low-dimensional (2D) materials with tunable optoelectronic properties, such as the character of the bandgap as well as the bandgap energy from ~2 eV to ~3 eV, which is related to the distortion of the inorganic lattice.
+[15-19] The dimensional reduction also improved remarkably the ON/OFF ratio of memristors from 102 (Cs2AgBiBr6 - 3D) up to 107 ((BA)2CsAgBiBr7), since in distorted crystal structures the ion migration is favored.^[20] X-Ray photodetectors from ((BA)2CsAgBiBr7 with large mobility-lifetime product were obtained, where the sensitivity depends on the dimensionality of the crystal (number of octahedral layers).[21,22] The time-response of photodetectors could be enhanced through dimensional reduction, while keeping a similar detectivity; [23] and in (PA)2CsAgBiBr7 its layered structure leads also to strong-polarization sensitivity [24].
+The examples above demonstrate that the crystal structure determines the band gap, exciton binding energy, density of trap states and more, and therefore governs the optoelectronic properties, emphasizing the need of a detailed study of the structural dynamics.
+While the optical properties were extensively studied, showing indirect bandgap and large electron-phonon coupling strength in 3D Cs2AgBiBr6, [25-31] the structural dynamics have received less attention [25,26,30,32].
+This is even more true for the structural dynamics in layered Ag/Bi-based double perovskites, for which we studied the high-frequency modes by Raman spectroscopy in a previous work, evidencing the impact of the organic cations in phase transitions.
+[33] However, for the optoelectronic properties the vibrational modes of the inorganic perovskite lattice in the low-frequency range are particularly relevant, as has been demonstrated for 3D^[34-38] and layered [39-43] PSKs, and the properties of these vibrational modes have not been investigated in the double perovskites so far.